CSCE 492 Syllabus¶

 Cheating on a test or copying someone else’s work, will result in a 0 for the work, possibly a grade of F in the course, and, in accordance with University policy, may be referred to the University Committee for Academic Responsibility and may result in expulsion from the University.
 To avoid academic espionage be careful how you dispose of printed copies of your work and who you show your work to, do not leave disks or thumb drives with copies of your work lying around, and never give anyone else access to you account for any reason.

-In this class using someone else’s github account, or doing a
+In this class using someone else's github account, doing a

-then both people are equally at fault.
-All cases will result in a formal
+the other person then both people are equally at fault.
+All cases will result in

 Committing code that was written by someone else is considered